ggerganov/llama.cpp/docs/development/HOWTO-add-model.md

-# Add a new model architecture to `llama.cpp`
+# Add a new model architecture to `jarvis.cpp`

 Adding a model requires few steps:

 1. Convert the model to GGUF
-2. Define the model architecture in `llama.cpp`
+2. Define the model architecture in `jarvis.cpp`
 3. Build the GGML graph implementation

 After following these steps, you can open PR.